Colyton Colts: History

 1977 – Ridge Park was renamed Cec Blinkhorn Oval after his passing during this year.

 1979 – Club established more sides as the years progressed and therefore our U9s division 1 became the first 1st division premiership to win 5–3 against Blacktown Leagues.
 Our U16s were the first Sunday premiers won 9–6 against Richmond.
 In the same year the club had 17 sides which made this the second biggest club in the district.

-1980 – Our club name changed from Colyton Colts to Colyton/St Clair and C Grade became our first grand finalist.
-Our first A Grade side had entered into the competition but unfortunately never won a game.
+1980 – The club name changed from Colyton Colts to Colyton/St Clair, and the C Grade became the club's first grand finalist.
+The first A Grade side entered into the competition but did not win a game.

-1981 – A Grade has their first win and David Liddiard becomes the club’s first graded player, making the U23s side at Parramatta.
+1981 – A Grade has their first win and David Liddiard becomes the club's first graded player, making the U23s side at Parramatta.

 1982 – David Liddiard played his very first 1st grade game with Parramatta and becomes the first player from Colyton Colts.

 1983 – Club changes colours to Souths (“Minties” – white shorts) design.

 1984 – A Grade & A Reserves make semi-finals for the first time.
-A Grade goes on to make the grand final, but lose to St Marys (18-6).
+A Grade goes on to make the grand final, but lose to St Marys (18–6).
 Club wins 5 premierships (U7s, U12s, U14/1s, U14/2s and U15s).
-U14/1s win champion of champions trophy in final, beating Parramatta Marist 20-0.
+U14/1s win champion of champions trophy in final, beating Parramatta Marist 20–0.
 Steve Sonter A Grade player of the year in Penrith Comp.

 1985 – U7s, U8s & U15s all win first division premierships.

-1986 – U16s win champions of champion’s trophy and also won their 5th straight 1st division competition – team consists of future 1st grade players Steven Burns, Reece Webb, Scott Ellem and David Seidenkamp.
+1986 – U16s win champions of champion's trophy and also won their 5th straight 1st division competition – team consists of future 1st grade players Steven Burns, Reece Webb, Scott Ellem and David Seidenkamp.

-1987 – Clubs growth continues and now has 20 teams, club wins 5 premierships, overall club champions and Saturday club champions, A Reserves win grand final against St Mary’s 23-12, U9s win Wayne Pearce knock-out with Craig Gower a stand out and A grade & A Reserves beat St Marys for the first time during the season.
+1987 – Clubs growth continues and now has 20 teams, club wins 5 premierships, overall club champions and Saturday club champions, A Reserves win grand final against St Mary's 23–12, U9s win Wayne Pearce knock-out with Craig Gower a stand out and A grade & A Reserves beat St Marys for the first time during the season.

 1988 – Club changes name back to Colyton Colts.

 1992 – A grade make grand final but go down to Cambridge Park 18–14.

 1994 – Penrith J.R.L. history created as U16s win 10th 1st division premiership in a row (U7s 1985 to U16s 1994) team consists of Craig Gower, Troy Wozniak & Fred Petersen who all go on to play 1st grade.